kbolbotowski/kbolbotowski.github.io/_pages/about.md

 author_profile: true
 ---

 I am a mathematician at the Faculty of Mathematics, Informatics and Mechanics of the University of Warsaw.
-More information can be found [here](/aboutme/).
+More info about me can be found [here](/aboutme/).

 Below I present some of the research themes in calculus of variations that I have developed with my collaborators.
 Feel free to [contact](/contact/) me with questions!